-- How to import using third-party plugins
+- Import WooCommerce orders using third-party plugins

-- How to migrate your store with LitExtension
+- Migrate your store automatically with LitExtension

 WooCommerce Import Orders: At A Glance